VAR-META-Tech/alkahest-mocks/alkahest-docs-new/Writing Arbiters (pt 2 - Off-chain Oracles) (Rust).md

 # Writing Arbiters (pt 2 - Off-chain Oracles)

 Off-chain oracles are arbitration services that run outside the blockchain but submit their decisions on-chain via the `TrustedOracleArbiter` contract.
-Unlike on-chain arbiters that validate within smart contract execution, oracles perform arbitration in an external environment where they can access APIs, run complex computations, maintain state databases, or integrate with external systems.
+Unlike on-chain arbiters (see pt 1) that validate within smart contract execution, oracles perform arbitration in an external environment where they can access APIs, run complex computations, maintain state databases, or integrate with external systems.

 This guide focuses on implementing oracle services in Rust using the `alkahest-rs` SDK.
-The patterns here apply to building production oracle infrastructure that can validate fulfillments according to custom business logic.
+The patterns here apply to building production oracle infrastructure that can validate work submissions against arbitrary criteria.

 ## Understanding Your Role as an Oracle

-As an oracle operator (Charlie in the examples), you provide a trusted arbitration service.
-Buyers (Alice) create escrows that specify your address as the trusted judge, and sellers (Bob) submit fulfillments that you validate.
+**Example scenario**: Alice wants Bob to capitalize a string ("hello world" → "HELLO WORLD").
+She creates an escrow offering payment, specifying you (Charlie) as the trusted oracle who will verify if Bob's work is correct.
+Bob submits his result, requests your arbitration, and if you approve, he can claim the payment.

 Your oracle service needs to: